-In early 2019, Emem became intentional about transitioning into the type of medical work she really enjoyed.
+In early 2019, Obot became intentional about transitioning into the type of medical work she really enjoyed.
 So, she started Elite Practitioner, a business that offers medspa services like Botox and injectables.
-While she appreciates the importance of traditional nursing and still provides a range of privately-contracted nursing services, Emem’s business now enables her to prioritize her own wellbeing and strike a better work-life balance–just as she suggests her clients do.
+While she appreciates the importance of traditional nursing and still provides a range of privately-contracted nursing services, Obot’s business now enables her to prioritize her own wellbeing and strike a better work-life balance–just as she suggests her clients do.

-It hasn’t been an easy career transition from full-time nursing for Emem, though.
+It hasn’t been an easy career transition from full-time nursing for Obot, though.
 In the beginning, she had to juggle her independent contract nursing work with all the demands of starting a business–demands like building clientele, taking courses to gain expertise, and finding a physical space to practice.

 And so she began to grow her aesthetic services.

-Fast forward to 2022, Emem has set a goal to grow her clientele–those seeking Botox and fillers and those seeking more holistic services like B12 shots, manual lymphatic drainage, and wood therapy–and grow her staff.
+Fast forward to 2022, Obot has set a goal to grow her clientele–those seeking Botox and fillers and those seeking more holistic services like B12 shots, manual lymphatic drainage, and wood therapy–and grow her staff.
 She’s planning to hire nurses with previous injector experience and flexibility enough to scale with the business.
 Although she started quite small, her goal is to “grow, grow, grow.”

 Clover’s been a significant part of her growth already.
-Emem won a Back2Business grant for black and minority-owned small businesses through Fiserv, Clover’s parent company.
+Obot won a Back2Business grant for black and minority-owned small businesses through Fiserv, Clover’s parent company.
 As part of the grant, she was set up with a Clover Flex device.

 Read more stories about how Clover is helping merchants serve their communities and deepen relationships.